BaylorComputerEngineering/digital-logic-lab-07/README.md

 - Implement and test a N-bit register

-- Implement and test a counter with a register
+- Example: Implement and test a counter with a register

   ![Simple Counter](pics/counter.png)